Accreditation and College of Education Data

 Initial Employer Focus Group Feedback

-Advanced program completer and employer focus groups were conducted in July 2023.
+Advanced program completer and employer focus groups were conducted in June and July of 2025.
 Nine superintendents, principals, and supervisors who employ NJCU completers and ten alumni were invited to give their feedback regarding these programs: Educational Leadership, ESL/Bilingual, Learning Disabilities Teacher Consultant, Reading Specialist, School Library Media Specialist, School Psychology, and Teacher of Students with Disabilities.
 Facilitators based the discussion on the CAEP RA1.1 candidate proficiencies.

 Advanced Program Focus Group Feedback